2degrees/django-wsgi/docs/source/index.rst

 - This library has been used in production systems since 2009.
 - This project is comprehensively tested and fully documented.
-- It is known to work with Django v1.6+ and Python v2.7/v3.
+- It supports Django v1.6+, CPython 2.7, CPython 3.3+, PyPy and PyPy 3.
-  Please let us know if it doesn't.

 Contents